Involving Community at Every Step of the Process

 For more details, check out: Develop a Funding Strategy

-Recognize the opportunity to create buy-in with stakeholders
+Recognize the opportunity to create buy-in with community groups

 Your initial implementation plan should start with pilots to allow for troubleshooting and optimization.
 Throughout this iterative process, implementation teams provide feedback to the planning team about what is and is not working so they can work together to improve quality.
 Ensuring implementation is effective before you analyze the impact of the digital mental health product will provide accurate program evaluation data and a better snapshot of its impact.

 Quality and consistency are not achieved overnight, so your process may require stepping back, changing the initial plan, managing the expectations of various groups, and continuous communication among all teams.
-Engage stakeholders annually to ensure the solution continues to meet the changing mental health needs of your students.
+Engage your community annually to ensure the solution continues to meet the changing mental health needs of your students.

 Teachers, students, technologists, school counselors and administrators.